Tag Archives: parenting styles

 Overcompensating to correct

-The classic Sunday parent who spoils the child rotten, only for the other parent to look after them and say no during the week.
+The classic Sunday parent who spoils their favourite child rotten, only for the other parent to look after them and say no during the week.
 Overcompensating is a false economy.
 If your behaviour has been poor you need to build their trust again, not rush down to the sweet shop for treats.
 Bringing up children isn’t a competition between parents.

 Emotional Impact on Parents